-During the past nine months of this unprecedented pandemic, we’ve fared better than most.
-We design private homes, both in the city and the country, for clients who recognize that ‘home’ is now more important than ever.
-We are nimble and small, and still looking forward.
+During the unprecedented pandemic, we fared better than most.
+We design private homes in the city and the country for clients who have come to realize that ‘home’ is now more important than ever.
+We are nimble and small, and looking forward.
 Even so, our personal and professional lives have been affected in many ways, and probably permanently.
 Our office was dark from March through September, with our team collaborating with clients, contractors, and consultants over FaceTime and Zoom.
-Since reopening, any day might find a population of two, three, or four of us in residence, re-engaging, but lacking the energy we’ve always enjoyed.
-When it is once again prudent and safe for us to come back together as a full group, change is certain.
-We will likely adopt flexible schedules, including an oft-discussed four-day office workweek.
-Remote Fridays will be an easy sell.
+As we re-opened the office during the fall, any day would find a population of two, three, or four of us in residence, re-engaging, but lacking the energy we’ve always enjoyed.
+When it was once again prudent and safe for us to come back together as a full group, we’ve made a few changes.
+We are embracing schedule flexibility, including the adoption of Remote Fridays, perhaps the most popular decision of the firm’s history.

-At the same time that technology has enabled remote collaboration, it has also altered our space needs.
+Technology has both enabled remote collaboration and altered our space needs.
 Forgotten are the outsized drafting tables, mechanical pencils, electric erasers, mylar sheets, and stacks of blueprints.
-Although architects may resist going fully paperless, we now require less space, and we muse about our office of the future.
+Although architects may be the last to go fully paperless, we now require less space and we muse about our office of the future.
 How much space do we really need?
 Should we sublet a floor (half our space) to a strategic partner?
 Should we relocate entirely?
 One fantasy has us leasing a “Mad Men” space on a high floor of a midtown skyscraper, jettisoning stuff as if Marie Kondo were our in-house office coach.
 Wouldn’t it feel cathartic to discard the accumulated clutter, everything from the legacy job files to the outdated catalogues which fill our every nook and cranny?
 And, if we were to downsize or relocate, what do we value most and what would we bring along?

-Next we move to the art hanging throughout the office.
+Next, we move to the art hanging throughout the office.
 Almost every piece has been created by a friend, many for whom we’ve hung shows and celebrated at our annual holiday parties.
 Each work has a story, and each is irreplaceable, no less to us than if they had been painted by the modern masters.
-One of this year’s great disappointments is that we have had to cancel our holiday party, and that we won’t be hanging a planned show for a dear friend and artist from Puerto Rico whose work we favor.
-One more reason, I suppose, to look forward to 2021.
+One of last year’s great disappointments is that we have had to cancel our holiday party, and that we won’t be hanging a planned show for a dear friend and artist from Puerto Rico whose work we favor.
+One more reason to look forward to 2021.

-Collectively, the furniture, books, and art are extremely valuable and meaningfully contribute to our identity.
-As special as these purchased items may be, they do not compare to the items we create ourselves.
-The objects I cherish most are the in-house scale models we have made of each home we have designed.
+Collectively, the furniture, books, and art are extremely valuable to us and meaningfully contribute to our identity.
+As special as these items may be, they do not compare to the items we create ourselves.
+The objects I cherish most are the in-house scale models we make of each home we design.
 Architects have always made physical models, out of chip board, plastic and bass wood, and more recently utilizing CNC machines, laser-cutters, and 3-D printers.
-And, we also now rely on realistic computer renderings to help our clients and contractors visualize and for our team to refine design propositions.
-Notwithstanding, I have a well earned my reputation as a dinosaur, and insist that we make our own in-house physical models.
+And we also now rely on realistic computer renderings to help our clients and contractors visualize and for our team to refine design propositions.
+Notwithstanding, I have a well-earned reputation as a dinosaur, and I insist that we make our own in-house physical models.
 We use X-acto knives, straight edges and a particular paper board with a high rag content we call ‘butter-board.’

-This week we are beginning the model for our most recent house design, and we checked stock and realized we are running a bit low on butter-board, and sadly, Midtown sources no longer exist.
+After re-opening, we began a model for our most recent house design, and when we checked stock, we realized we were running a bit low on butter-board, and sadly, Midtown sources no longer exist.
 With computer aided design (CAD) replacing hand drawing and model making, there is less and less of a call for these supplies.
 Charrette, Sam Flax and Lee’s Art Shop have all closed.
-Just last week, our blueprinter on Madison Avenue succumbed and turned off their plotters and printers for the last time.
+In December of 2020, our blueprinter on Madison Avenue succumbed and turned off their plotters and printers for the last time.
 Blick Art Supplies, just north of NYU, had a box of forty sheets of butter-board which we snapped up, even though the color was inconsistent.
 An internet search informed us that the manufacturer, Alvin Drafting, LLC (founded 1950), has discontinued the product and is going through a re-structuring, promising to re-open in 2021 with a smaller, more carefully curated offering of drafting tools and materials.
 This begs the question, how many forty-sheet boxes of discontinued 30” x 40” butter board should we buy for future use?
 I have a hunch we are about to corner the market.

-Not counting all the study and detail models, we have on display in the office ten individual models of our completed ground-up home.
+Not counting all the study and detail models, we have on display in the office a dozen individual models of our ground-up homes.
 The houses have been built in Michigan, Virginia, New Hampshire, New York, Vermont, and Connecticut, and while the location, program, style and scale are all unique, the one element that has been consistent has been the butter-board.
 All things being equal, our clients get the satisfaction and profound enjoyment of living in their dream homes, and we get to keep the models.
-And, in that “Mad Men” office of our dreams, I picture a spotlit gallery with nothing but stark white pedestals and lucite-boxed butter-board models.
+And, in that “Mad Men” office of our dreams, I picture a spot-lit gallery with nothing but stark white pedestals and lucite-boxed butter-board models.